-These easy pork chops are seared then baked with a slightly sweet ginger ale and ketchup sauce.
+These easy pork chops are seared and then baked with a slightly sweet ginger ale and ketchup sauce.
 Brown sugar is added to the pork chops, along with onions and the sauce.
 The simple sauce thickens as the pork chops bake.
 Use boneless or bone-in pork chops in this recipe.

 - 2 large onions, sliced